rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 Raspberry Pi (such as the
 [StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2) and native Raspberry Pi GPIO pin outs), but had several iOS and other client applications which supported RS232/RS485 over IP using the published iTach Flex protocol.
-While Open Source projects existed to emulate iTach Flex IR devices, none implemented a serial interface.
+While Open Source projects existed to emulate iTach Flex IR devices, none implemented raw access to serial ports via TCP.

-While built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.
+Built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can also easily be used as a standalone server.

 #### Install as a Hass.io Add-on